justinjoco/go-tutorial/docs/concurrency/goroutines.md

 Go routines are functions that run concurrently from whichever function calls it.
 These are somewhat analogous to threads of other languages, though each is implemented differently under the hood.

-The following diagram demonstrates worker go routines spawned from the main go routine.

 To starting a new goroutine, use the go keyword
 ```go
 go functionName(args)